 Sports drinks or electrolyte drinks have come up as a masterstroke for athletes and other sportspeople to replenish their lost electrolytes and obtain a sudden boost of energy.

-This article is a guide as to when are sports drinks appropriate for hydration and why and how you must consume them in your daily schedule.
+This article is a guide as to when are sports drinks appropriate for hydration over water and why and how you must consume them in your daily schedule.